 6. Monitor Key Performance Metrics and Provide Feedback

 Regularly tracking call center productivity metrics like AHT, FCR, Service Level, and Abandonment Rate helps identify inefficiencies.
-Provide real-time feedback using performance dashboards.
+Provide real-time feedback using performance management software.

 ✅ How it improves call center productivity: